mjfrigaard/tidyverse-tips/content/about.md

 library(tidyverse)
 ```

-## Where can I learn more?

-The best place to learn about the `tidyverse` is in [R for Data Science](https://r4ds.had.co.nz/), or the resources on the  [RStudio website](https://resources.rstudio.com/).

 ## Want to teach the `tidyverse` to others?

 If you love using all the tools in the `tidyverse`, and want to teach it to others, consider [becoming a certified instructor](https://education.rstudio.com/trainers#info)